 In medical terms, Braxton Hicks are intermittent uterine contractions.
 They can start in early pregnancy, however you probably won’t notice them until sometime after halfway and into the third trimester – in fact some women never notice them!

-Braxton Hicks are basically your body’s way of getting ready for the actual birth, but they are not a sign that labor has begun, or necessarily that it is getting ready to begin.
+Braxton Hicks are basically your body’s way of getting ready for the actual birth, but they are not a sign that labour has begun, or necessarily that it is getting ready to begin.

 What do Braxton Hicks feel like?